-After a router has been connected to your home network if at any time you want to connect to the router and adjust any of its settings follow the steps below.
+After a router has been connected to your home network, you may adjust its settings by going through the following steps.

-- Make sure your computer is connected to your router in one of the numbered ports.
-Your computer should not be connected to the WAN or Internet port.
+- Make sure your computer is connected to your router via one of the numbered ports or wirelessly.
+Your computer should not be plugged into the WAN or Internet port.

 - Open any Internet browser window.

-- Finally, if you authorize with the username and password you should see a setup screen similar to the example below that allows you to customize your router.
+- Upon entering the correct username and password, you should see a setup screen similar to the example below.

 - At the command prompt, type: ipconfig and press Enter.
 You should get information similar to the example below.
 The Default Gateway is the address of your router.